OpenShot/openshot-qt/doc/clips.rst

    ==================  ============
-   Alpha               A point on a line representing the alpha blending of the clip in decimal (0 to 1) Channel Filter      A number representing an audio channel to filter that clears all other channels (-1 to 10) Channel Mapping     A number representing an audio channel to output which only works when filtering a channel (-1 to 10) Crop Height         A point on a line representing the crop height of the clip in decimal (0 to 1) Crop Width          A point on a line representing the crop width of the clip in decimal (0 to 1) Crop X              A point on a line representing position of the clip on the X axis in decimal (0 to 1)
+   Alpha               A point on a line representing the alpha blending of the clip in decimal (0 to 1) Channel Filter      A number representing an audio channel to filter that clears all other channels (-1 to 10) Channel Mapping     A number representing an audio channel to output when Channel Filter is enabled (-1 to 10) Crop Height         A point on a line representing the crop height of the clip in decimal (0 to 1) Crop Width          A point on a line representing the crop width of the clip in decimal (0 to 1) Crop X              A point on a line representing position of the clip on the X axis in decimal (0 to 1)